Find your Hamline Home

 Osborn, Peterson, and Schilling Residence Halls, collectively known as the Hamline Heights, are a triplet of identical buildings, each housing nearly 100 students each.
 Osborn Hall, Peterson Hall, and Schilling Hall are co-ed communities with carpeted rooms.

 Hamline's special-interest communities offer an opportunity for students to live with like-minded individuals and participate in special programming surrounding a theme.
 Residents living in special-interest communities create and adhere to standards and guidelines for the community and work in collaboration with their resident assistants (RAs) and staff members to create diverse programming.
-We offer four special-interest communities: Global Piper Community, Honors Community, LGBT and Social Justice Community, and Transfer Community.
+We offer four special-interest communities: Global Piper Community, Honors Community, and LGBT and Social Justice Community.